Catherine Herbert, Countess of Pembroke: Personal life

 Lady Pembroke died on 27 March 1856.
-Upon her husband's death, the earldoms were inherited by his son from his first marriage, Robert Herbert.
-The current Earl of Pembroke, however, descends from Catherine's son Sidney his second son who inherited the title in 1895.
+Upon her husband's death, the earldoms were inherited by his son from his first marriage, Robert Herbert, 12th Earl of Pembroke.
+On his death without legitimate issue in 1862, the titles passed to Catherine's grandson George Herbert, 13th Earl of Pembroke, and on his death in 1895 to his brother, Sidney Herbert, 14th Earl of Pembroke, whose descendants hold them to this day.